BlackRock Income & Growth 30 July 2020

 The current level of discount (of c.
 5.9%, as of 24/07/2020) is wide relative the trust’s recent history, as we discuss in the Discount section.

 BRIG’s dividend looks resilient, despite the headwinds to income investing in the UK and globally.
-It is backed by a substantial revenue reserve, with a board that has said it intends to use this reserve to maintain distribution levels.
-BRIG has seen its dividend grow steadily and has demonstrated a willingness to access revenue reserves in previous instances of shortfalls in income received.
+This is thanks to a substantial revenue reserve and a board that has said it intends to use this reserve to maintain distribution levels.
+BRIG has seen its dividend grow steadily and the board has demonstrated a willingness to access revenue reserves in previous instances of shortfalls in income received.
 This approach should continue to allow the managers flexibility to access the best opportunities from a total return perspective, and it is positive to see them concentrating the portfolio further into their best ideas.
 While we note the excellent track record of dividend growth recorded by the same management team on the OEIC, we think during this crisis BRIG’s revenue reserves should allow them greater flexibility to input their best ideas whilst retaining the ability to maintain or raise the dividend.

 Intervention from the board to try and ensure BRIG trades at close to NAV has been welcome.
 The strategy should be easily scalable if the board is able to grow the trust through issuance, without impeding the ability of the managers to take positions in less liquid holdings.
 This ability remains an attraction offered by the trust structure.
 Short-term fluctuations in line with wider sentiment towards the UK remain likely.
 But any downside in the wider market could potentially offer opportunities to initiate new positions in relatively illiquid stocks, which would likely suffer disproportionately.